Android Automotive is coming to a lot more vehicles this year — here's which brands are supporting it so far

 Google is trying to take over in-car software with initiatives like Android Auto and Android Automotive OS, and that effort seems to be well received among customers and car manufacturers.
 The company today announced that there are now over 100 million cars compatible with Android Auto on the road.
 And Android Automotive, Google's dedicated software kit for in-car infotainment, is also coming to ten more vehicles launching this year.

+Before we dive in, let's draw a distinction between Android Auto and Android Automotive.
+The former is Google's solution for hooking up your phone with your car, with some of your apps and notifications mirrored to your vehicle's dashboard in a driving-friendly interface.
+Android Automotive, on the other hand, is an open-source operating system for car manufacturers who want to build their full infotainment system on top of Android, complete with their own custom UIs and access to some car-specific Android apps.
+Much like on Android phones, you can download apps on it using the Play Store and sign in with your Google account.

-For one, GM resurrected the Hummer brand in the form of an all-electric offroad pickup truck last year, and the colleagues over at Engadget were already able to confirm that the truck would run on Android Automotive OS, Google's dedicated software kit for in-car infotainment.
+On the Automotive front, GM resurrected the Hummer brand in the form of an all-electric offroad pickup truck last year, and the colleagues over at Engadget were already able to confirm that the truck would run on the OS.
 Now Google and GM have made as much official during Google I/O, complete with a quick rundown of the customized interface.

 But the $80,000 pickup truck is not the only car that will see Android Automotive in the near future.
 Other than existing vehicles from Polestar (which we went hands-on with here) and Volvo, like the XC40 and the XC60, you'll be able to get your hands on the OS in "more than 10 car models" from Volvo, General Motors, and Renault, coming to the US before the end of 2021.